domemily/domemily.github.io/_pages/about.md

 News
 ======
+* <b>January 8, 2025</b>

+  Our new paper "Swarm Robotic Flocking With Aggregation Ability Privacy" has been published in <i>IEEE Transactions on Automation Science and Engineering (TASE)</i>, 2025.
 * <b>April 22, 2024</b>

   Our new paper "Heterogeneous Targets Trapping with Swarm Robots by Using Adaptive Density-based Interaction" has been published in <i>IEEE Transactions on Robotics (T-RO)</i>, 2024.